-The restaurant is comfortable with a multi-leveled, wrap-around deck overlooking the marina and Noyo River.
-Open for breakfast, lunch, and dinner, everything is made from locally sourced ingredients.
+This great restaurant is comfortable with a multi-leveled, wrap-around deck overlooking the marina and Noyo River.
+Open for breakfast, lunch, and dinner, everything is made from locally sourced and fresh ingredients.
 The tavern serves local wine, beer, and spirits.

 Noyo Harbor Inn is the epitome of California casual luxury.
 The menu reflects that mood.
 Go for the seafood chowder.
 It’s luxurious, buttery, and filled with oysters, clams, scallops, and fish.
-It’s perfectly paired with a parmesan-crusted cod sandwich and Blood Orange Mimosa.
+It’s perfect when paired with a parmesan cheese-crusted cod sandwich and Blood Orange Mimosa.

 NHI has a daily happy hour with drink and appetizer specials.
-The deck is comfy year-round with umbrellas or heaters as needed.
-NHI is open 7-days a week from 8 AM—2 PM, and 5—9 PM.
-You’ll find the blend of restored history and food make this where to eat in Fort Bragg.
+The deck is comfy year-round with umbrellas or heaters as needed, perfect for a romantic dinner with your loved one.
+NHI Bistro is open Wednesday through Monday all day from 9 AM (currently closed on Tuesdays as stated on their website).
+You’ll find the blend of restored history and great food make this where to eat in Fort Bragg.

 32440 N Harbor Drive // 707-962-0204